 HomeKit Secure Video upgrade.
 Apple adds Face Recognition and Activity Zones support to HomeKit Secure Video cameras.

 For a detailed list of macOS 11 features, check out Apple’s Big Sur Preview.

 How to get Big Sur macOS download

 Ready to give it a try?
 Let’s dive in.
-Note that this guide explains how to get a public version of Apple’s latest macOS, so it will only work starting November 12, 2020.
+Note that this guide explains how to get a public version of Apple’s latest macOS.

 Back up your Mac with Get Backup Pro or Time Machine.
 This is something you should never ignore when it comes to macOS installations because you want to be sure your data is well-protected

 Click on the Apple logo at the top left corner of your screen > About This Mac

 In the Overview section, click on Software Update

 Once the macOS 11 update is available, click on the Update Now button and wait for the installation to complete.

 Make sure you have enough space on your Mac for the new macOS.
 Normally, it requires about 15GB of free space.
 So if you have any problems installing Big Sur, storage space is the first thing to check.
 Since Macs accumulate lots of system files, duplicates, and other clutter, we recommend cleaning up storage with CleanMyMac X regularly — and particularly before you install software updates.
 This app will run a quick scan on your computer and remove all the unneeded stuff, magically. ;